surya-config/component-library/README.md

-"# This is a component library which is being built from scratch"
+This is a component library which is being built from scratch